spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

     --- Type one of the keys in parentheses ---

-It is well organized, straight forward, and worth the time to set everything up for your own preferences.
-This is certainly the first thing a new zsh user should do.
+The setup utility is well organized, and straight forward.
+It is worth taking the time to set everything up for your own preferences.
+It is certainly the first thing a new zsh user should do.
 Otherwise the default settings are quite bad.
 I think this is intentional to motivate users to actually use the setup utility.

-Each of the features mentioned below are all found here in this utility.
+Each of the features mentioned below can be customized via the utility.

 ### No More Need For The Cd Command